Roaster QUALIFIER Competition

 Registrations are non-refundable/non-transferable.
 The name on the registration is the competitor, this cannot be changed or substituted.
 Companies holding In-House Competitions will need to have their competitor’s name ready prior to the start of registration.

 The competition will sell out very quickly!
 Be sure to have everything you need to register ready prior to registration opening.
-To register, you will need the name of the person competing, their contact information, a credit or debit card for payment, and if applicable, the competitor’s member number.
+To register, you will need the name of the person competing, their contact information, and a credit or debit card for payment.

 If you have any questions please email email@example.com.